Huntersville Sprint Triathlon

 - Swim Times

 - USAT Info

 Typically, the first triathlon of the year in the Charlotte area.
 This event takes place at the Huntersville Family Fitness and Aquatics.
 Great for beginners and veterans alike, come out and start your tri season off on a great note!
 New to pool swims?
-Watch this video from our friends at ICE Racing for some helpful tips:
+Here’s a video with some helpful tips:

 The event begins in typical fashion with the swim, a 500 yard pool swim in the beautiful Huntersville Family Fitness & Aquatics, one of the finest swimming facilities on the east coast and the venue for many high-level national swim meets.
 The aquatic center is set up to take advantage of the 50-meter pool using 20 lanes, each being 25 yards in length (for those swimmers in the crowd, the pool is set up “short course”).
 Participants snake their way across the pool, going up one lane and coming back in the next.
 Lane changes are made at the end of each lane, the advantage here being that participants are only swimming one direction in each lane.
 This makes passing people very easy.
 It is still important to submit an accurate 100 yard swim time when registering, this is required for registration.
 By submitting an accurate swim time you’re seeding yourself correctly, which puts you in the water on race day surrounded by other participants who are comparable swimmers to you.
 Swim caps are not provided for pool swim events.
 If you would like to wear a swim cap, then be sure to bring your own.

 The 20K bike course for the Huntersville Sprint Triathlon is a one-loop design.
 The course is best described as moderately hilly.
 The roads are mostly two-lane and will be open to vehicular traffic, but should be relatively light on race morning.
 The western half of this course will be familiar to participants who race in the Tri Latta Triathlon.

 The 5K run course is comprised of an out and back on roads.